Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 See also: Powershell Cheatsheet

-How does IIS Work?: IIS Processing Model
+How does IIS server work?: IIS Processing Model

 As a web server IIS has its own Process Engine that handles all requests from client to server.
 Essentially a client sends a request to the server and then IIS processes that request and sends a response to the client.
 The processing architecture of IIS can be separated into two distinct layers: